nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 `Patient Medical Records` documents the patient's previous visits to the doctor and includes detailed information of those visits
 (e.g. patient's symptoms, diagnosis and date/time of the medical treatment).

-`Appointment` helps the you schedule appointments with your patients (e.g. appointment date, time and reason for appointment).
+`Appointment Scheduling` helps the you schedule appointments with your patients (e.g. appointment date, time and reason for appointment).

 These features come together to help you easily manage your patients' information.
 You can now provide your patients